 This is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 You may need to rest in bed until your GI bleeding is controlled.
-Your caregiver will tell you when it is OK to get out of bed.
-Call your caregiver before you get up for the first time.
+Your healthcare provider will tell you when it is OK to get out of bed.
+Call your healthcare provider before you get up for the first time.
 If you ever feel weak or dizzy, sit or lie down right away.
-Then call your caregiver.
+Then call your healthcare provider.

 An IV is a small tube placed in your vein that is used to give you medicine or liquids.

 - Antiulcer medicine helps decrease stomach acid.

 - Antibiotics help treat or prevent an infection caused by bacteria.